JaCar-868/Course_Recommender/README.md

 python Course\ Recommender.py

 ## License
 This project is licensed under the MIT License.
+For more info, see the [LICENSE](https://github.com/JaCar-868/Disease-Progression/blob/main/LICENSE) file.